 - Promotes multi-agency partnership working and learning which encourages networking and information sharing.

-The training is available to all professionals across the Children & Families Partnership including:
+The training brochure is available to all professionals across the Children & Families Partnership including:

 - Local Safeguarding Children’s Board